 Donut underestimate the power of a physical coupon – here are some examples, courtesy of Aunt Karen’s Bakery!

-You’re offering coupons to promote your business and encourage consumers to visit you – sit’s important to track the effectiveness of your future-use coupon program.
+You’re offering coupons to promote your business and encourage consumers to visit you – so it’s important to track the effectiveness of your future-use coupon program.
 You wouldn’t pay for an ad online without the ability to see how many people viewed it and clicked on it, and the same goes for discounts, promotions, and offers.

 By using coupon codes, you’ll be able to differentiate how the customer received your coupon, whether digitally (via email, text, social media, paid ad), or physically (via local newspaper or in-store).
 Once a coupon has reached its expiration date, you can then look back to see how many people turned the coupon in and how much revenue was made from those purchases.
-Then you can make smarter decisions on how you want to release coupons in the future
+Then you can make smarter decisions on how you want to release coupons in the future.

 To see an example of this in practice, look back at the Karen’s Bakery coupons and notice the codes we implemented to differentiate where the consumer received the coupon.